 In the same context, you can get a home equity loan even with bad credit.
 Home equity loans are a type of loan that allows you to borrow money against the value of your home.
+Learn more about the distinctions between home equity loans and mortgages.
 The amount you can borrow is based on how much your home is worth, minus any outstanding mortgage balance.
 If you default on a home equity cash loan, you risk losing your home.
 Homeowners can use this type of loan to pay for renovations or repairs, consolidate debt, or make a major purchase like a new car or boat.

 Am I Eligible for a Self-Employed Loan?